 5. There is NO such thing as writer’s block.
 Let me repeat that: THERE IS NO SUCH THING AS WRITER’S BLOCK.
 It’s a myth fabricated by procrastinators.
 Oh, I’m not pointing fingers.
 I used to claim I had the block all the time.
-But what I realized is that it was my inability to step away from social media, from whatever “Doctor Who” or rerun of “Firefly” episode that was on my television that was truly “blocking” me.
+But what I realized is that it was my inability to step away from social media, from whatever “must binge” show I was absorbed with that was truly “blocking” me.

 If you have tried everything— stepped away from your manuscript, turned off your TV, disconnected your internet and you still are blankly staring at that evil flashing cursor…then try something new.
 Maybe one of these:

 • Write a letter from one of your characters to you: “What you don’t know about me but should.”

 • Pick up a dictionary and randomly select 10 words.
 Put these words together in a story.

 • Write a compelling title and then jot down how you can come up with a plot to match that title.

 • Read a really great book.